IronExcavater/Modlist-Manager/README.md

 Installation
 -
+1. Download the project code as a .zip and extract the .zip anywhere you'd like to!

+Notes
+-
-Download the code as a zip and extract the project anywhere you'd like to!
-The modlists are saved into .txt files within the 'modlists' folder when saved.
-If you remove/update the project files, make sure to keep a backup of those .txt files, otherwise your modlists will be lost to the eternal pit of your recyling bin.
+When saving, the modlists are stored in .txt files within the 'modlists' folder.
+If you remove/update the project files, make sure to keep a backup of those .txt files, otherwise your modlists will be lost to the eternal pit of being overridden.

 Future Content
 -